 A person who just needs the internet.
 No muss.
 No fuss.

-The more expensive $1,000 Pixelbook is just too pricey for a Chrome OS device, but you can frequently find it for much less than $1,000 both on Google’s store and Amazon.
+The more expensive $1,000 Pixelbook is just too pricey for a Chrome OS device, but you can frequently find it on sale direct from Google or on third-party retailers.
 If you can find it for $850 or less, it’s a fantastic deal.
 Otherwise, we’d recommend the $450 Dell Chromebook 3100 2-in-1 if you don’t mind an 11-inch display.
 Its price and 13 hours and 13 minutes of battery life really impressed us.

 A person who really wants a computer that can switch between laptop and tablet and back again.